MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-saas.md

 1. In Microsoft Defender XDR, select **Settings** > **Cloud Apps** > **Connected apps** > **App Connectors**.

 1. Use the filter to locate the app where you want to turn on Secure Score recommendations.

+    > [!TIP]
-If you have multiple instances of the same app and also have [Defender for Cloud Preview features turned on](preview-features.md), you'll have an instance drawer for each instance of the app.
+    > If you have multiple instances of the same app and also have Defender for Cloud *Preview* features turned on, you'll have an instance drawer for each instance of the app.
+Multiple instances of the same app aren't supported without [Preview features turned on](preview-features.md).
+    >

-1. Open the instance drawer and note whether Secure Score insights are turned on or off.
+1. Open the instance drawer and note whether Secure Score recommendations are turned on or off.
 For example, the following screenshot shows that Secure Score recommendations are turned on for **AWS Contoso EU** instance:

     :::image type="content" source="media/security-saas-secure-score-main-instance-drawer.png" alt-text="Screenshot of an instance where Secure Score recommendations are turned on." lightbox="media/security-saas-secure-score-main-instance-drawer.png":::